jlubi333/homepage/content/blog/posts/algebraic-operations-on-melodies.md

 440 Hz, we also know that 880 Hz and 220 Hz represent C as well.
-So while 220 Hz, 440 Hz, and 880 Hz are different pitches (they reside in different octaves), they are in the same pitch *class*, C. This simple relationship is why the human ear perceives all C's to sound alike.[^overtones] This also explains why they are all grouped together in one pitch class!
+So while 220 Hz, 440 Hz, and 880 Hz are different pitches (they reside in different octaves), they are in the same pitch *class*, C. This simple relationship is why the human ear perceives all C's to sound alike.
+This also explains why they are all grouped together in one pitch class!

-[^overtones]:
-    The more technical reason that all C's sound so similar is that they share many of the same [overtones][overtones].
-This is a direct consequence of the fact that they are all related in a simple 2:1 ratio.
+*(The more technical reason that all C's sound so similar is that they share many of the same [overtones][overtones].
+This is a direct consequence of the fact that they are all related in a simple 2:1 ratio.)*

 Put another way, the set of all C's forms the pitch class, whereas one individual C in a particular octave (with a particular frequency) would be what